 a stable, long-term future.

-Central to this is finding ways to better manage price volatility across the sector, and urging processors to give greater certainty about milk price in a fair timeframe.
+Central to this is finding ways to better manage price volatility across the sector, and urging processors to give greater certainty about milk price in

 The support of government will be essential in better understanding the current situation and in delivering an effective response.
 As an industry, we need